info-201a-au20/final-project-dokikai/README.md

 Download link: [Champ stats](https://www.kaggle.com/xmorra/league-of-legends-world-championship-2019)

-How was the data collected:
+How was the data collected: The data was collected by Oracle's Elixir, a blog dedicated to recording stats of League of Legend's esports scene.

-How many observations (rows):
+How many observations (rows): There are 1428 observations

 How many features (columns):
+There are 98 total features

 Which questions from above can be answered using the data in the dataset:
+Which champions are the most popularity and their win rates, as the esports data would contribute heavily in understanding win rates of champions and their popularity.

 **Second Dataset:**